yohanna4/yohanna4/README.md

 ### Hi there 👋, my name is Yohanna
-- I am a front-end software developer and data engineer.
+🚀 I'm a full-stack software developer and data engineer.
-- I’m currently learning Apache Kafka.
+🌱 Currently, I'm learning Apache Kafka.
-- Available for new opportunities!
+💼 I'm open to new opportunities and excited to take on new challenges.

-#### Contact Me
+#### How to Reach Me
 📫:   yohannayim4@gmail.com

+Feel free to reach out to me if you have any inquiries or opportunities to discuss.

 <!---
 yohanna4/yohanna4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.